-The ripple effect of a Dream that continues to Shape my life!
+The Ripple Effect of a Dream that Continues to Shape my Life!

 When I woke up, all I could think about was the dream I had.
 I couldn’t help to get this name out of my head.
 I didn’t know anyone by the name, but it was so vivid.
 All morning long I was trying to remember all of the dream.
 Who was this?

-After about 15 minutes later the lady approaches me, “you're all set if you would like to take him home, it will just cost $250.”
+After about 15 minutes later the lady approaches me, “You’re all set if you would like to take him home, it will just cost $250.”
 I was so surprised!
 I didn’t even realize I was being vetted.
 My apartment building excepted pets?
 And then it came to me.
-I looked down at this 6-month-old pooch and said, “you must be Trevor”, he turned to me and gave me a big lick across my face.
+I looked down at this 6-month-old pooch and said, “You must be Trevor”, he turned to me and gave me a big lick across my face.
 I then turned to the lady and said, “Yes, I will take him!”

 Trevor showed signs of high intelligence from the very beginning.
 He knew to go potty outside, loved going for walks, sat well behaved in the elevator and enjoyed playing games where he was rewarded for his accomplishments.
-As time past, he was getting so big and I knew that he wouldn't have enough room to live happily in a studio apartment.
+As time passed, he was getting so big and I knew that he wouldn't have enough room to live happily in a studio apartment.

 You would think that everything went smoothly, but I am sure if you’re a dog owner you already know that’s not the case!
 Dogs are like children and they get into their fair share of mischief!